The Duke of Wellington at Pau, France: The Legend(s) of Wellington

+Promotional materials created the legend that the Duke of Wellington was Pau's first master of the hounds, along with claims British officers hunted with enemy dragoons in the Pau Hunt Field in 1814.

 The legend of Wellington has several variations - one with Wellington regularly playing checkers with Napoleon's soldiers in a local valley.
 The most prevalent early versions recount Wellington having established his headquarters along with his stables and pack of hounds at Orthez where, while hunting, the general was ambushed by French hussars and defended himself with a pistol.
 Again from Orthez, there is a version claiming Wellington sent cavalry out to chase off French cavalry for a distance of 43 miles (65 km), returning to report they had discovered what would become the Pau Hunt country.
 Other legend versions add British and French officers cordially parting ways ending their skirmish with a foxhunt.
-The English language version takes a turn, naming Wellington Pau's first Master of the Hounds, while the French version goes on to name some early Pau Hunt founders as returning officers; although, those named weren't yet of age in 1814 and the founders mentioned never served in the military.
+The English language version takes a turn, naming Wellington Pau's first Master of the Hounds, while the French version goes on to name some early Pau Hunt founders as returning officers; although, those named were not yet of age in 1814 and the founders mentioned never served in the military.
 Later legend versions state Wellington's 1814 Scottish military had hit some balls around along the Gave de Pau to explain the presence of the Pau Golf Club in 1856, and have the same generational discrepancy: the eldest Pau Golf Club founder, General William Nelson Hutchinson (1803-1895) turned eleven in 1814.
 (Note: Early development efforts targeted the Billère plain, where the Pau Golf Club is located, as the most suitable location for the hippodrome, finally built in 1842 at Pont-Long.)

 In 1956, historian Raymond Ritter shuns the development of the legend in an article celebrating the 100th anniversary of the Pau Golf Club:

 We would like to say the Pau-Billère course has fabulous origins.
 One might believe a tenacious legend attributing the first trace of the golf course to Scottish officers of Wellington's army while garrisoned in Pau in 1814.
 It's a tall tale.
 In reality, allied forces did not occupy Pau. [...]